 - Changes the order status to your Shipped Order Status to (typically) Completed

 - Adds a customer note with carrier and tracking information.

 Export Custom Field Data to ShipStation ↑ Back to top

-ShipStation supports up to 3 custom fields which can contain extra data you want to send to the ShipStation orders section.
+ShipStation supports up to three custom fields that may contain extra data you want sent to the ShipStation orders section.

-Custom Field 1 will contain coupon codes used in an order.
-This is enabled by default.
+Custom Field 1 contains coupon codes used in an order.
+Enabled by default.

-Custom Fields 2 and 3 can be customised using a small snippet in which you define the name of the meta data you want to export.
+Custom Fields 2 and 3 can be customized with a snippet in which you define the name of meta data you want to export.
 Example:

 Usage ↑ Back to top